Jade Plant in Blue 16oz Jar

 You’ll see a lot of variation in the size and plumpness of the leaves based environment of the plant.
 The leaves will shrivel up if it’s thirst, or they’ll become soggy like rotting produce if the plant is too wet.
 With more light, heat and water, the leaves will grow thicker, and in cooler, shadier settings the leaves be more delicate.
 The Jade plant is extremely resilient and can come back from a long time of not being watered, but chances of survival in cases of overwatering are much more slim.

-Please be sure & check out the details on each order fulfillment option HERE before placing your order (in-person, home delivery, or shipping (only on core products - Tiger Tooth Aloe, Jade, and Gollum Jade).
-Email me at email@example.com you have any questions
+Please be sure & check out the info page HERE before placing your order.
+Email me at email@example.com if you have any questions

 THIS ITEM NOT AVAILABLE FOR SHIPPING